Chief Change Makers: The Power of the Chief Diversity Officer

-The murder of George Floyd last year fueled a wave of protests and a renewed sense of urgency around tackling the racial problems that have plagued the U.S. since 1619.
+The murder of George Floyd in 2020 fueled a wave of protests and a renewed sense of urgency around tackling the racial problems that have plagued the U.S. since 1619.
 As the country grappled with the continuing legacy of racism, many saw 2020’s activism as a spark to make significant change.

 In both the corporate and association worlds, many organizations are elevating their diversity, equity, and inclusion initiatives by hiring new C-suite executives focused on the work.
 Whether their title is chief diversity officer or some other combination of “chief” and DEI, these leaders are seeking to create an environment where people—regardless of race, gender, sexuality, or ability—can be valued, heard, and accepted.

 Three new DEI chiefs spoke to Associations Now about the current landscape of DEI work, the challenges they’re facing, and their goals.
 One noted that because DEI work has been going on for decades, it sometimes feels cyclical.
 These new executives hope to break that cycle and usher in a new era of progress.

 Chief Diversity Officer, Washington Technology Industry Association

 For Yolanda Chase, who was appointed chief diversity officer for the Washington Technology Industry Association in December 2020, her DEI work goes beyond doing a job.

 “It’s not only my passion, but it’s like being obedient to the calling of your life,” Chase says.
 “You know that that’s what you should be doing.”